Announcing the 2018 PEN/Hemingway Award Winner

 2018 PEN/Hemingway Award for Debut Fiction

-For a debut novel or book of short stories published in 2017 by an American author who has not previously published a full-length book of fiction.
-In addition to a $25,000 prize, the winner receives a one-week residency and honorarium from the Distinguished Visiting Writers Series at the University of Idaho’s MFA Creative Writing Program.
+A $25,000 prize for a debut novel or book of short stories published in 2017 by an American author who has not previously published a full-length book of fiction.
 All competition honorees receive Residency Fellowships at the Ucross Foundation in Wyoming, a retreat for artists and writers.
 The award is funded by the Hemingway family, Hemingway Foundation and Society, and PEN America.

 Judges: Chris Castellani, Geraldine Brooks, Elizabeth Strout